GoogleCloudPlatform/community/tutorials/sql-server-ao-single-subnet/index.md

         Add-Computer -DomainName gontoso.com -Restart -Force -Credential gontoso.com\Administrator

-    You will be prompted for credentials.
-Use the Administrator username and password that you set when you configured the domain controller VM in a previous step.
+    When you are prompted for credentials, use the Administrator username and password that you set when you configured the domain controller VM in a previous step.

-    The machine will reboot.
+    The machine will restart.

 ## Configure the Failover Cluster Manager